YS-repo/ML/README.md

 # ML
-This repo includes my practice on ML/DL and image processing algorithms.
+This repo includes my experiments on ML/DL and image processing algorithms.